An energy-based summation-by-parts finite difference method for the wave equation in second order form: An energy-based SBP-SAT finite difference method

 Let $\bs{\xi}=[\xi_{1}, \xi_{2}, \cdots]^T$ and $\bs{\zeta}=[\zeta_{1}, \zeta_{2}, \cdots]^T$ be the pointwise error vector with $\xi_{j}=u_j(t)-U(x_j,t)$ and $\zeta_{j}=v_j(t)-V(x_j,t)$.
 We then have the error equations

-where $\bs{T}$ is the truncation error vector.
-We partition the truncation error into two parts, the boundary truncation error $\bs{T^B}$ and the interior truncation error $\bs{T^I}$ such that $\bs{T}=\bs{T^B}+\bs{T^I}$.
+where $\bs{T}$ is the truncation error vector. \reviii{Note that there is no truncation error in the first equation, because the equation is satisfied exactly by the true solution on the grid.} We partition the truncation error into two parts, the boundary truncation error $\bs{T^B}$ and the interior truncation error $\bs{T^I}$ such that $\bs{T}=\bs{T^B}+\bs{T^I}$.
 The only nonzero elements of $\bs{T^B}$ are the first $r$ elements corresponding to the boundary stencil of $D$ and are of order $\mathcal{O}(h^p)$, where $r$ depends on $p$ but not $h$.
-In $\bs{T^I}$, the first $r$ elements are zero and the rest are of order $\mathcal{O}(h^{2p})$ corresponding to the interior stentil of $D$.
+In $\bs{T^I}$, the first $r$ elements are zero and the rest are of order $\mathcal{O}(h^{2p})$ corresponding to the interior stencil of $D$.

 We partition the error as $\bs{\xi}=\bs{\xi^I}+\bs{\xi^B}$ and $\bs{\zeta}=\bs{\zeta^I}+\bs{\zeta^B}$.
 The first terms $\bs{\xi^I},\bs{\zeta^I}\sim \mathcal{O}(h^{2p})$ are caused by the interior truncation error $\bs{T^I}$ and can be estimated by the energy technique for SBP methods.
 It is often the second part, $\bs{\xi^B},\bs{\zeta^B}$ caused by the boundary truncation error $\bs{T^B}$, that determine the overall convergence rate of the scheme.
 We note that $\bs{\xi^B},\bs{\zeta^B}$ satisfy the error equations